top of page

-Happily, these uptown bakeries and confectioneries are alway churning out mouth-watering treats, from freshly-made cupcakes to ice cream cakes you won't find anywhere else.
+Look no further.
+These uptown bakeries and confectioneries are alway churning out mouth-watering morsels, from freshly-made cookies to ice cream cakes you won't find anywhere else.

 Hamilton Heights 1610 Amsterdam Ave between W 139th and W 140th Sts